EmelieMarkkanen/p3-guess-the-word-game/README.md

 ## Testing

 ### Player Experience
+-
+-
+-

 ### Code testing
-Gitpod have pep8 installed for code validation.
-No issues found except a few warnings about to long lines.
+Gitpod have PEP8 installed for code validation.
+PEP8 errors will be underlined in red, as well as being listed in the 'Problems' tab beside the terminal.
 <br>
 Testing have been done continuously during creation.